Performance

 GRI Code:

-N/A: No data reported for the period.
+(*) No data has been reported for the year 2025.

 Correlated indicators